CONTACT INFORMATION |

 The Broward/Palm Beach County Chapter of the FIDF opened on May 21, 2002.
 Our office, located in Boca Raton serves all of south Florida except Miami/Dade County.

 Community leaders including the synagogue Rabbis, Day School Principals, Holocaust and Veterans Clubs, and Community Activists have helped us educate the community about the FIDF.
+We have brought many young soldiers to the schools and parlor meetings to present a first-hand look at how donations to the FIDF are life changing; whether it’s for scholarships for university or support of Lone Soldiers or any other program the FIDF runs.

 Through generous contributions we are supporting the soldiers and the widows and orphans of Israel.
-This year we are celebrating Israel’s 60th anniversary with more events and greater enthusiasm than ever before!

 We thank our supporters and volunteers for making this possible.